Complete Guide to Solventless/Non-solvent Cannabis Concentrates

 Fresh Frozen dry sift

-In the last year or so, some industry leaders have been experimenting with this method in an attempt to produce the most terpene-rich solvent less extract possible, comparable to “Live Resin” a hugely popular form of BHO .
-Fresh frozen dry sift is made with freshly-harvested frozen buds, tumbled in a pollinator machine adapted for use in a sub-zero environment (a chest freezer or an industrial freezer unit) and dried via liophlization in a freeze-drier after separation.
-This means that the cold chain is uninterrupted throughout the entire process of extraction and drying, resulting in a total retention of terpenes and some of the most intensely flavoured extracts that this writer has ever had the pleasure of tasting.
+In the last year or so, some industry leaders have been experimenting with this method in an attempt to produce the most terpene-rich solventless extract possible, comparable to "Live Resin" a hugely popular form of BHO.
+Fresh frozen dry sift is made with freshly-harvested frozen buds, tumbled in a pollinator machine adapted for use in a sub-zero environment (a chest freezer or an industrial freezer unit) and dried via lyophilization in a freeze-drier after separation.
+This means that the cold chain is uninterrupted throughout the entire process of extraction and drying, resulting in total retention of terpenes and some of the most intensely flavoured extracts that this writer has ever had the pleasure of tasting.

 Bubble Hash/Ice-o-lator/Water Hash/IWE (Ice Water Extract)

 These are all terms used to describe the same product, cannabis resin extracted from the plant material using very cold water, ice cubes and agitation.
 Buds or trim are stirred by hand or spun in a portable washing machine, then specially made mesh bags or screens are used to filter the water and separate the resin heads from the vegetable material and then further separate the trichomes according to size.

 Like most things, the quality depends on the starting material used, and bubble hash can be of varying quality, with the lowest grade being dark brown pressed resin, little better in appearance and purity than import hash, but on the other hand, when well-cultivated flowers are extracted with the utmost care, the end result can be of the utmost quality, exquisite golden caviar approaching BHO and Rosin in appearance, terpene content and cannabinoid content.
 Indeed, many connoisseurs consider bubble hash to be the finest of all concentrates.